cuddlyogre/ExportLDraw/Readme.md

 If you're building a part from absolute scratch, model it like you normally would.

-Strictly speaking, you don't _need_ to import anything, and could just use normals in their place with the proper transforms but that is hard to work with.
+Strictly speaking, you don't _need_ to import anything, and could just use empties in their place with the proper transforms but that is hard to work with.
 To make things easier to visualize, if you are building with subparts import those subparts as needed and apply rotation and clear scale.
 If you don't, subparts will be exported with an unpredictable rotation and scale.